 1 tsp ground cinnamon

 3/4 cup sugar (I have cut this down from 1 cup sugar so it’s more lemony than sweet)

 Makes: 15-18 pieces; Prep time: 15 mins; Cook time: 50 mins

 Combine flour and next four ingredients in medium-sized bowl.
-Add to creamy mixture alternating with the hot water until gone.
+Mix.
+Add dry ingredients to the wet ingredients, alternating with hot water, and beat with mixer.
 Begin and end with the flour mixture.
+The hot water’s purpose is to dissolve the sugar, so you are done when it is completely smooth.
 Mix after each addition – see, such specific and time-staking instructions!
 But so worth it when you’re done.